Khovanov homology from Floer cohomology: Introduction

 which establishes \cite[Conjecture 2]{SS}.
 Any Floer group $HF^*(L_{\wp_{\circ}}, (\beta\times \id)(L_{\wp_{\circ}}))$ also inherits a generalised eigenspace decomposition from the endomorphism induced by the \nc-vector field on $\scrF(\scrY_n)$ constructed in \cite{AbSm}.
 One can view this as an additional ``weight" grading, \emph{a priori} by elements in the algebraic closure $\overline{\bk}$, and not \emph{a priori} invariant under Markov moves. \begin{Conjecture} The relative weight grading on $HF^*(L_{\wp_{\circ}}, (\beta\times \id)(L_{\wp_{\circ}})) $ is Markov invariant, and recovers the relative second grading on $\Kh_{symp}(\kappa)$. \end{Conjecture}

 \Acknowledgements We are grateful to Sabin Cautis, Sheel Ganatra, Robert Lipshitz, Ciprian Manolescu, Jake Rasmussen and Paul Seidel, for their insights over the years on various aspects of this project.
-We would also like to thank Paul Biran and Octav Cornea for sharing a preliminary version of their manuscript \cite{BC:Lef} with us.
+We would also like to thank Paul Biran and Octav Cornea for sharing a preliminary version of their manuscript \cite{BC:Lef} with us, and to thank the referee for suggesting many corrections and improvements to the exposition.